yquest/tutorials/frontend-4/readme.md

  - Navigation template, is the top component within the app
  - Card, created in 4 different components within the App component

+#### util.ts
+ This will be a shared repository of functions and constants to be used in the whole project

 #### stores
 In the example we have a single store, the mainStore, however it's possible to have more than one.